 So why, when I could have purchased a new synth, mic, sax, guitar….any new instrument…would I instead be investing in a Tascam 16×08 interface, for heaven’s sake?!

 Now I sit here taking in the grand vista of a full-blown Pro Tools 12.8 system.
 And I’m loving it.
 Yea, there’s a HUGE learning curve, but I mean, come on: “Teaj, you’re gonna have to spend more time in the studio surrounded by all this great gear, making new music.”
 Cry me a river!!

-In other words, if you’re going to stick a microphone in front of, the other end of the cable will need to go into an interface.
+In other words, if you’re going to stick a microphone in front of an instrument, the other end of the cable will need to plug into something!
+That thing is called an “interface”.
 This gets it into the land where digital friends and gremlins fight and frolic and allows your sounds to show up on your computer monitor screen where you can mutate and cannibalize….uh, I mean, caress and edit them to your ear’s content.

 I knew, since I’m recording albums, that the interface I buy has to have good A/D conversion, come from a reputable company and basically have positive reviews from the online legions that have used it.